 No one is certain what transpired to set him off, but as most denizens of Aerna know, the causes rarely matter when one passes The Insane God Slayer.
 Chaos immediately killed Meeo’s mother, and her father, which rushed in a rage to defend her, was killed just as quickly with a segment of her mother’s now debilitated ribcage.
 The Overlord took one look at the little girl at the side of the home, said “good day to you!” with a grin, and walked off as if nothing had happened.

-When pressed about the reasons for the attack at a Knighthold banquet by Knight Justice, she only answered with: “It was fated, I suppose.”
+When pressed about the reasons for the attack by Knight Justice during a particularly candid Knighthold banquet, she only answered with: “It was fated, I suppose.”

 Both estranged and relieved by the death of her parents, she spent the following week finishing what little food there was in the pantry.
 It was the most food she had ever seen in her life, and it was a sorrowful pleasure to enjoy such a base desire in the silent outwards of her childhood home.

 At the end of that week, a landlord under the local noble came for a visit to inquire about the upcoming harvest.
 He found her emaciated, half conscious, and staring up at the ceiling of her parent’s bedroom, with small locks of their hair in her hands.

 Surprisingly, she didn’t want to leave, and despite her weakness, it took a second man from the neighboring field to arrest her vicious attempts at resistance.

 She was brought to the township’s community hall, where she was quickly pushed into the child shelter, where a new set of troubles alighted for her.

 Despite the rapid reparation of human societies along Aerna, old habits die hard, and after a week at the shelter she was officially inducted into the actual trade of the shelter – prostitution.

 The food budget of the shelter was funded entirely by the efforts of the children, the oldest of which being only sixteen.
 By selling their bodies, most often to the patrons of the alehouse opposite to them on the street, they were able to eat.